pdxparrot/ssj2019/SETUP.md

 # Main Menu Setup

-* Create a new MainMenu script that overrides the Game MenuPanel
+* Create a new MainMenu script that overrides the Game MainMenu
-  * Add a public void OnPlay() method that does nothing
-  * Add a public void OnCredits() method that does nothing
-  * Add a public void OnQuitGame() method that calls Application.Quit()
-* Create an empty Prefab and add the Game Menu component to it
+* Create a MainMenu Prefab in Prefabs/Menus and add the Game Menu component to it
   * Layer: UI
-  * Render Mode: Screen Space - Overlay
+  * Add a Canvas under the prefab
     * UI Scale Mode: Scale With Screen Size
     * Reference Resolution: 1280x720
     * Match Width Or Height: 0.5
+    * Set the Canvas on the Menu object
   * Add a Panel under the Canvas (Main)
     * Remove the Image
     * Add a Vertical Layout Group
       * Spacing: 10
       * Alignment: Middle Center
       * Child Controls Width / Height
-    * Force Expand nothing
+      * No Child Force Expand
-  * Add the MainMenu script
+    * Add the MainMenu script to the panel
       * Set Owner to the Menu object
       * Set the Main Panel on the Menu object to the Main panel
-* Add a Button under the Main panel (Play)
+  * Add a Button (TextMeshPro) under the Main panel (Start)
     * Normal Color: (255, 0, 255, 255)
     * Highlight Color: (0, 255, 0, 255)
-  * Add an On Click handler that calls the MainMenu OnPlay method
+    * Add an On Click handler that calls the MainMenu OnStart method
+    * Add a Button Helper to the button and setup EffectTriggers to play the hover and click audio
     * Add a Layout Element to the Button
       * Preferred Width: 200
       * Preferred Height: 50
-  * Replace the Text under the Button with a TextMeshPro - Text
-    * Text: "Play"
+      * Text: "Start"
       * Center the text
       * Disable Raycast Target
-  * Set the Main Menu Initial Selection to the Play Button
+    * Set the Main Menu Initial Selection to the Start Button
+  * **TODO:** Multiplayer
+  * **TODO:** Character Select
+  * Duplicate the Play Button (High Scores)
+    * Set the On Click handler to the MainMenu OnHighScores method
+    * Set the Text to "High Scores"
+    * **TODO:** Setup the High Scores panel
   * Duplicate the Play Button (Credits)
     * Set the On Click handler to the MainMenu OnCredits method
     * Set the Text to "Credits"
+    * **TODO:** Setup the Credis panel
   * Duplicate the Credits Button (Quit)
     * Set the On Click handler to the MainMenu OnQuitGame method
     * Set the Text to "Quit"
-* Add a field for the MainMenu to the MainMenuState and connect it on the prefab
+  * Attach the MainMenu prefab to the MainMenuState Menu Prefab
-  * OnEnter create the menu prefab with the UIManager
-  * OnExit destroy the menu prefab
-  * OnResume activate the menu prefab
-  * OnPause deactivate the menu prefab

 ## Main Menu Scene Setup

-* Do not add a Main Camera to these scenes
 * Create and save a new scene (Scenes/main_menu.unity)
+  * The only object in the scene should be a camera
+* Setup the camera in the scene
+  * Clear Flags: Solid Color
+  * Background: Opaque Black
+  * Culling Mask: Everything
+  * Projection: Orthographic
+  * Uncheck Occlusion Culling
+  * Disable HDR
+  * Disable MSAA
+  * Remove the Audio Listener
-  * Remove all default objects from the scene
+* Remove the Skybox Material
 * Environment Lighting Source: Color
 * Disable Realtime Global Illumination
 * Disable Baked Global Illumination
 * Disable Auto Generate lighting
+* Add the scene to the Build Settings
-  * Add a new Canvas object (TitleScreen) to the scene
+* Add a new TitleScreen object to the scene
+  * Layer: UI
+  * Add a new Canvas object below the TitleScreen
     * UI Scale Mode: Scale With Screen Size
     * Reference Resolution: 1280x720
     * Match Width Or Height: 0.5